avncharlie/flashlight-xkcd/README.md

 # xkcd Plugin for [Flashlight](http://flashlight.nateparrott.com/)
 Shows the latest or a random xkcd comic

-Comics can be shown through many ways:
+Comics can be shown through many ways, including:

     show me the latest xkcd
     random xkcd